-European data protection law expressly requires that where a provider of a service (acting as a processor) to any of the Group Members has access to individuals' personal information (e.g. a payroll provider), Group Members must adhere to Verizon's due diligence process for the selection of the service provider and must impose strict contractual obligations evidenced in writing to ensure that the processor can provide sufficient guarantees that they will implement appropriate technical and organisational security measures to safeguard personal information, meet the requirements of this Policy and European data protection laws, and ensure the protection of the rights of data subjects..
+European data protection law expressly requires that where a provider of a service (acting as a processor) to any of the Group Members has access to individuals' personal information (e.g. a payroll provider), Group Members must adhere to Verizon's due diligence process for the selection of the service provider and must impose strict contractual obligations evidenced in writing to ensure that the processor can provide sufficient guarantees that they will implement appropriate technical and organisational security measures to safeguard personal information, meet the requirements of this Policy and European data protection laws, and ensure the protection of the rights of data subjects (and, as appropriate, provide the Group Member with an appropriate level of information to enable the Group Member to verify this).